What to Focus On

 Where Will It ‘Live’?

 Hosting is also a crucial element to consider in CRM selection.
-The preferred business model of many CRM providers outside the industry almost always involves hosting the system and data ‘in the cloud.’
-This is a fluffy euphemism for on ‘a server someplace outside the firm.’
-While this may be standard practice for other industries – and while it may even be more secure than hosting within the firm – firms so far have almost universally taken a pass when it comes to having their sensitive contact data reside outside the firm firewall.
+Outside of law firms, most organizations prefer hosting their CRM system and data ‘in the cloud’, which is a ‘fluffy’ euphemism for on ‘a server someplace outside the firm.’
+While this has been standard practice for other industries for over a decade, and while it may even be more secure than hosting within the firm, in the past, most firms had taken a pass when it came to allowing their sensitive contact data to reside outside the firm firewall.
 Recently, however, firms are finally feeling more open to cloud-based options which have fewer hardware requirements and can promote efficiency and provide flexibility.

 What Should It Do?